john-csr/Project-Gallery-Suite/README.md

 **Environment:** Windows Server (IIS) + PHP + MySQL
 **Deployment Type:** Local-only, internal use (no external dependencies)

+---

 ## Overview

 This suite provides a modular gallery system for uploading, viewing, editing, and managing categorized project entries.
 It is designed for AV/IT teams, classrooms, or enterprise environments requiring fast, auditable project tracking with minimal abstraction.

+---

 ## Features

 - Topic-based categorization
 - Image upload and preview
 - Optional detailed info and document attachment
-- Full-scale image viewing on second page
+- Full-scale image viewing on dedicated `project.php` page
 - Inline editing and deletion with confirmation
 - Responsive layout with dark theme styling
 - Automatic folder creation (`upload/`, `files/`)
 - Embedded PHP logic; no frameworks or external libraries

+---

 ## Folder Structure